ManjuLanjewar/vsd-hdp/README.md

-here,instantiation of MUX is created. given some name to instantiation (Here, sky130_fd_sc_hd_mux2_1_4_) some internal nets or wires are created (like, wire_0_, wire_1_ etc.)to make connection
+here,instantiation of MUX is created. given some name to instantiation (Here, sky130_fd_sc_hd_mux2_1_4_) some internal nets or wires are created (like, wire_0_, wire_1_ etc.)to make connection (This explanation os simplified netlist should be understand from kunal) Top module of netlist is same module what we synthesize i.e.good_mux module